jovsa/mathison/README.md

 #Project_Mathison

-This is a data science project focused in the NLP domain.
+This is a data science project in the NLP domain.

 Stay Tuned for further details, as this project is currently in development.